 - Act as the contact person of the IPC, including as liaison between the IFSA Board, IFSA members, external entities, and Heads of Sub-Commission.
-This includes reporting on a regular basis about the work of the IPC to the IFSA Board, Officials, and LCs. - Oversee and supervise the work of the Heads of Sub-Commission and Commissioners (e.g. keep track of the preparation of delegations, ensure post-event reports are submitted in a timely manner, etc.) - Maintain constant communication with the entire IPC in order to ensure all members are aware of what others are working on (e.g. through a monthly IPC update newsletter, Skype meetings, etc.) This includes activities that ensure motivation is maintained within the group, and facilitates collaborations within the IPC.
+This includes reporting on a regular basis about the work of the IPC to the IFSA Board, Officials, and LCs.
+This may also include writing the UN Quadrennial report required to maintain ECOSOC observer status or maintaining a yearly summary of activities within the commission for years the quadrennial report is not due. - Oversee and supervise the work of the Heads of Sub-Commission and Commissioners (e.g. keep track of the preparation of delegations, ensure post-event reports are submitted in a timely manner, etc.) - Maintain constant communication with the entire IPC in order to ensure all members are aware of what others are working on (e.g. through a monthly IPC update newsletter, Skype meetings, etc.) This includes activities that ensure motivation is maintained within the group, and facilitates collaborations within the IPC.

-- Individually assist the Heads of Sub-Commission in their work, be it through connecting them with the necessary resources (e.g. providing them with advice, communications materials, contacts, guidelines for standardizing the calls for applications, etc.) or stepping in to fulfill specific tasks. - Assist Heads of Sub-Commission in creating the calls for applications, disseminating these through IFSA channels, selecting delegates, distributing funding (where applicable), adequately preparing delegations, writing the post-event evaluations and reports, etc. - ➤ Ensure the IFSA Master Folder is updated with the delegation reports and other IPC materials, for ease of access by Sub-Commissions - Coordinate IFSA's participation in forestry-related meetings that are not handled by IPC Heads of Sub-Commission or IFSA LOs (e.g. UNCSD) - Continuously seek new potential partners (e.g IUCN, ITTO, UNEP, UNESCO, etc.)
+- Individually assist the Heads of Sub-Commission in their work, be it through connecting them with the necessary resources (e.g. providing them with advice, communications materials, contacts, guidelines for standardizing the calls for applications, etc.) or stepping in to fulfill specific tasks. - Assist Heads of Sub-Commission in creating the calls for applications, disseminating these through IFSA channels, selecting delegates, distributing funding (where applicable), adequately preparing delegations, writing the post-event evaluations and reports, etc. - Ensure the IFSA Master Folder is updated with the delegation reports and other IPC materials, for ease of access by Sub-Commissions - Coordinate IFSA's participation in forestry-related meetings that are not handled by IPC Heads of Sub-Commission or IFSA LOs (e.g. UNCSD) - Continuously seek new potential partners (e.g IUCN, ITTO, UNEP, UNESCO, etc.)